Azure Free Tier

 Research Insights

-I participated in interviews with 8 Azure customers who had used free tier services and later incurred unexpected charges, aiming to understand where confusion arose.
+I partnered with our research team and conducted interviews with 8 customers who had started free services and later incurred unexpected charges.
+Two key insights emerged:

 1